Consensus Monte Carlo for Random Subsets using Shared Anchors: Applications

 We randomly split the 70,000 images evenly into 140 shards, each with 500 images, and use one shard as anchor points.
 We apply the proposed CMC to the t-SNE transformed data with 5,000 iterations (discarding the first 2,500 samples and then thinning out by 5) and $\eps=0.1$.
 CMC takes less than $10$ minutes to run, whereas full MCMC simulation takes approximately 30 minutes for only the first 10 iterations.
-The posterior distribution of the number $K$ of clusters is shown in figure \ref{fig:pom} which is peaked at a mode at $\widehat{K}=32$.
-Conditional on $\widehat{K}$, the estimated clusters are shown in figure \ref{fig:digm}.
-Keeping in mind that the DP prior favors many singleton clusters, we drop clusters with fewer than 1\% of the total number of images (9 posterior estimated clusters were singletons), leaving 12 practically relevant clusters, which only slightly overestimates the desired number of 10 clusters.
-Next, we evaluate the clustering performance, relative to the known truth in this example, by computing the normalized mutual information (NMI) between the estimated cluster labels and the true labels.
-NMI is defined as $\frac{2 \times I(\xi; \xi')}{H(\xi)+H(\xi)}$, where $I(\cdot,\cdot)$ denotes the mutual information between two sets of labels $\xi$ and $\xi'$ and $H(\cdot)$ is the entropy.
-NMI is between 0 and 1 with 1 being perfect match between two clusterings.
+The posterior distribution of the number $K$ of clusters is shown in Figure \ref{fig:pom} which is peaked at a mode at $\widehat{K}=32$.
+Conditional on $\widehat{K}$, the estimated clusters \bch are depicted in Figure S2 in the Supplementary Materials. \ech Keeping in mind that the DP prior favors many singleton clusters, we drop clusters with fewer than 1\% of the total number of images (9 posterior estimated clusters were singletons), leaving 12 practically relevant clusters, which only slightly overestimates the desired number of 10 clusters.
+Next, we evaluate the clustering performance, relative to the known truth in this example, by computing the normalized mutual information (NMI) between the estimated partition and the true partition (induced from the true labels). \bch Let $\Fb=\{F_k\}_{k=1}^K$ and $\Fb'=\{F_{k'}' \}_{k'=1}^{K'}$ denote two partitions of $[n]$ and let $|F|$ denote the cardinality of a set $F$.
+NMI is defined as $\frac{2 \times I(\Fb; \Fb')}{H(\Fb)+H(\Fb')}$, where $I(\cdot,\cdot)=\sum_{k}\sum_{k'}\frac{|F_k\cap F_{k'}'|}{n}\log\frac{n|F_k\cap F_{k'}'|}{|F_k||F_{k'}'|}$ denotes the mutual information between two partitions $\Fb$ and $\Fb'$ and $H(\Fb)=-\sum_k\frac{|F_k|}{n}\log\frac{|F_k|}{n}$ is the entropy. \ech NMI is between 0 and 1 with 1 being perfect match between two clusterings.
 NMI for CMC is 0.76 better than that of K-means 0.72 with $K=32$.
 Note that the purpose of this application using MNIST data is not to train a classifier or supervised model for the prediction of the 10 digits.
 Instead, we use the MNIST to examine the feasibility and performance of the proposed CMC algorithm for the clustering (i.e., unsupervised learning) of the relatively large dataset.